-The Government Architect supported the proposal and provides the following comments:
+The Government Architect supported the proposal and provided the following comments:

-- attributes that support the design excellence capability of the proposal are: - elegant form and massing of the podium and tower - architectural expression and materials - generous through-site link - approach to heritage artworks - holistic activation of the site including the CSSI station works and public realm. - matters requiring further detailed resolution are reflectivity/glare, final materials and finishes, the expression of the through-site link and a site-wide retail strategy - recommend continuity of the design team through the construction phase to enable resolution of outstanding issues and ensure design excellence is achieved.
+- attributes that support the design excellence capability of the proposal are: - form and massing of the podium and tower - treatment of the full width of the southern elevation - materials selection demonstrating a high-quality palette - holistic activation of the site including the CSSI station works and public realm. - matters requiring further detailed resolution are reflectivity/glare, final materials and finishes, the expression of the through-site link and a site-wide retail strategy - recommend continuity of the design team through the construction phase to enable resolution of outstanding issues and ensure design excellence is achieved.